mobert123/memojis/README.md

 # Personal Memoji repo
-This repo contains all static memoji's als the original .heic and the converted .png files.
+This repo contains all static memoji's ass the original .heic and the converted .png files.

+It's public to allow for easy embedding via link.